 Where do I start to learn the connecting consciousness meaning?

-For many people starting inner work there is an idea or belief that in order to achieve peace and happiness we need to take control of our thoughts and our emotions.
+For many people starting inner work when learning about the connecting consciousness meaning, there is an idea or belief that in order to achieve peace and happiness we need to take control of our thoughts and our emotions.
 That it is only by having power over them that we can decide (with our mind) when to feel certain things and which thoughts to think.
-This is echoed in self help books, groups, and courses where terms such as ‘spiritual warrior’ are used.
+This is echoed in self-help books, groups, and courses where terms such as ‘spiritual warrior’ are used.
 There is an underlying desire there to fight against the ego, to fight against and reject what we don’t want in ourselves.

 I hope you enjoy the podcast!consciousness